-- In Christ there is equality between a man and a woman - Yet, as in the Godhead, there is order involving headship and submission - Submission does not imply superiority - This order and distinction was to be observed because of creation, nature and the angels who were present at their worship service

-- In church a woman showed her submission by covering her head and a man demonstrated his headship by not covering his head - Head coverings are not relevant in a Western setting.
-But the principles of gender distinction and the roles they represent are to be understood as divine order for God's people

-3) 'Your teaching on the sovereignty of God seemed to suggest that everything that happened (good or bad) came within God's plan or was in His sovereign purpose.
+- ✓ There is equality between a man and a woman. - ✓ Yet, as in the Godhead, there is order involving headship and submission.
+Submission does not imply superiority. - ✓ This order and distinction was to be observed because of creation, nature and the angels who were present at their worship service. - ✓ In church a woman showed her submission by covering her head and a man demonstrated his headship by not covering his head - ✓ Head coverings are not relevant in a western setting.
+But the principles of gender distinction and roles they represent are to be seen as divine order for God's people. - Q 3) Regarding your teaching on the sovereignty of God it seemed to suggest that everything that happened (good or bad) came within God's plan or was in His sovereign purpose.
 My understanding has been that evil, strife, wars, sickness and all manner of troubles derive from the fall and Satan's influence and man's sin.
-Jesus spent His whole ministry doing good, healing the sick and casting out demons etc., showing us God's plan for good and wholeness...

-"...There are a lot of problems if we attribute the awful things that happen as being allowed by God.
+Jesus said (John 10:10) 'The thief does not come except to steal, and to kill, and to destroy.
+I have come that they may have life, and that they may have it more abundantly.'
+He spent all of His whole ministry doing good, healing the sick and casting out demons etc., showing us God's plan for good and wholeness.
+Therefore, we can always be sure that God's will is for good and wholeness (although I accept that what He sees as good may be different from our view.)
+There are a lot of problems if we attribute the awful things that happen as being allowed by God, even though I realise in the OT there are times when apparently trouble and evil came from His hand.
 I guess I have understood this mystery as God being like the owner of a block of units.
 He does have ultimate power over the tenants but does not control, or necessarily approve of, what goes on in his buildings.
-It could be helpful if you would clarify teaching on this subject of awesome mystery the sovereignty of God'
+It could be helpful if you would clarify teaching on this subject of awesome mystery 'the sovereignty of God'.

-- God's sovereignty is often rejected because it seems to undermine the free will of man and make God the author of evil and suffering - We must discover the teachings of the Bible and seek to reconcile those truths which seem to be at variance.
-E.g. The Bible is clear that: - God is sovereign, i.e. He controls the universe - All evil is a result of the fall and Satan's activity - Yet God, who is sovereign, allows these things and even uses them for His own purpose - (For further reference see my 2-part series 'The Sovereignty of God' and Part 5 in 'Joseph Dreamed')
+- ✓ God's sovereignty is often rejected because it seems to undermine the free will of man and makes God appear as the author of evil and suffering. - ✓ We must discover what the Bible teaches and seek to reconcile those truths which seem to be at variance with one another.
+E.g. The Bible is clear that: - ✓ God is sovereign, i.e. He is control of the universe. - ✓ All evil is a result of the fall and the activity of Satan. - ✓ Yet God, who is sovereign, allows these things and even uses them for His own purpose. - ✓ For further reference see my 2-part series 'The Sovereignty of God 1) God's sovereignty, our security; 2) God's sovereignty and our free will' and also Part 5 in 'Joseph Dreamed' series.

-God either rules or is ruled

-If His will is subject to, or can be thwarted by, Satan or man then He is not God

-But the Bible teaches that He is sovereign

-'But our God is in heaven; He does whatever He pleases' (Psa.115:3)

-'Whatever the LORD pleases He does, in heaven and in earth, in the seas and in all deep places' (Psa.135:6)

-'In Him also we have obtained an inheritance, being predestined according to the purpose of Him who works all things according to the counsel of His will' (Eph.1:11)
+God either rules or is ruled.
+If His will is subject to, or can be thwarted by, Satan or man then He is not God.
+But the Bible teaches that He is sovereign.
+'But our God is in heaven; He does whatever He pleases' (Psa.115:3).
+He has not been ejected from the pilot's seat.
+'Whatever the LORD pleases He does, in heaven and in earth, in the seas and in all deep places' (Psa.135:6).
+'In Him also we have obtained an inheritance, being predestined according to the purpose of Him who works all things according to the counsel of His will' (Eph.1:11).